neonav-co/neonav-co.github.io/index.md

     # background_style: bg-info
     title: Feature Summary
     services:
-      - title: Tiling Windows
+      - title: Tiled Windows/Panes
-        text: Use tiling windows to view websites instead of tabs.
+        text: Use tiling panes to view websites instead of tabs.
 Split them vertically and horizontally with one click
         icon: fa-window-maximize text-info
       - title: Password Autofill
         text: Build-in password manager allowing you to log in to sites and fill forms securely and easily.
 Rest assured that you passwords are encrypted and stored on your device only
         icon: fa-key text-success
-      - title: Flexible layout
+      - title: Multiple Workspaces
-        text: Create as many windows as you want, resize them, and drag and drop them around to create the layout you prefer in your workspaces
+        text: Group your websites into different workspaces and switch the context from the sidebar.
-        icon: fa-table-columns text-info
+        icon: fa-layer-group text-primary
       - title: Spellcheck
         text: Spell check the words and correct misspelled ones by selecting the suggestions in the context menu.
         icon: fa-spell-check text-warning
-      - title: Multiple Workspaces
+      - title: Flexible layout
-        text: Group your websites into different workspaces and switch the context from the sidebar.
+        text: Create as many windows as you want, resize them, and drag and drop them around to create the layout you prefer in your workspaces
-        icon: fa-layer-group text-primary
+        icon: fa-table-columns text-info
       - title: Data Auto Saving
         text: Everything in your workspace - URLs, the size and location of the windows - is automatically saved.
 You can start from exactly where you left off.
         icon: fa-box-archive text-secondary